wfswee-appdev/base-exercism/README.md

 # Base Exercism

-Let's exercise our newfound Ruby enlightenment with Exercism.io.
+Let's exercise our newfound Ruby enlightenment with Exercism.io, a wonderful non-profit project.
+It's a community for leveling up programming skills through solving problems, discussion, and mentorship.

-This is a wonderful non-profit project and community for leveling up through solving problems and mentorship.
-Sadly, the demand for Ruby mentorship overwhelmed the supply of mentors, so for the time being only the problems are available; but that's okay, because 1) we can mentor each other, and 2) the previous solutions and discussions about them are public and still incredibly useful.
+Sadly, the demand for Ruby mentorship overwhelmed the supply of mentors, so for the time being only historical discussion is available; but that's still great, and 1) we can still review each other, and 2) the previous solutions and discussions about them are public and still incredibly useful.

+Furthermore, one of the most valuable things about Exercism is when it comes time to learn new languages (like JavaScript in a couple of weeks).
+A great way to learn new syntaxes is to solve the same problems that you've already solved before in a familiar language.

 #### One-time Setup